mionick/SideShooterGame/README.md

 One More Thing:
 ---------------

-The basic game was built jsut about entirely from these tutorials: http://fixbyproximity.com/2d-game-development-course/
+The basic game was built just about entirely from these tutorials: http://fixbyproximity.com/2d-game-development-course/

 They were great for starting out.
 Much has been added by me since then though.